-With his dominating performance in the 2011 Nationwide Series, Ricky Stenhouse Jr., became Roush Fenway’s sixth all-time NASCAR Champion.
-Leading the point standings for the final 13 weeks of the season, Stenhouse accumulated two wins, 16 top-five and 26 top-10 finishes during his championship campaign that saw the Olive Branch, Miss., native win the Nationwide Series driver’s championship by 45 points.
+With his consistent performance in the 2011 Nationwide Series, Stenhouse became Roush Fenway’s sixth all-time NASCAR Champion.
+Leading the point standings for the final 13 weeks of the season, Stenhouse accumulated two wins, 16 top-five and 26 top-10 finishes during his championship campaign that saw him win the Nationwide Series driver’s championship by 45 points.
 The title marked the third Nationwide Series championship for Roush Fenway Racing.

 At just 26 years old, Ricky Stenhouse Jr., has been racing for 20 years.
 At the ripe age of six, Stenhouse began racing go-karts and by 15, he had earned 47 A-main karting victories and more than 90 podium finishes.
 He moved into 360 winged sprint cars in 2003 and won the National Sprint Car Hall of Fame Driver Poll and Dirt Winged Sprint Car Rookie of the Year.
 He was also named the Memphis (Tenn.)
 Motorsports Park Rookie of the Year that same year.

 In 2004, Stenhouse made his first USAC National Sprint Car Series start at Memphis.
 The 2006 season served as Stenhouse’s breakout year.
 He was the National Sprint Car Hall of Fame Driver Poll Wild Card title winner in both the 360 and 410 winged sprint car divisions.

 Stenhouse kicked off the 2007 season by winning two of three races at Manzanita Speedway in the Copper on Dirt event in February.
 Capturing both the USAC National Sprint Car and Silver Crown feature events, he proved he could successfully make the transition from winged sprint cars to non-winged machines.
 Stenhouse then got the call from Tony Stewart Racing to drive the team’s USAC National Sprint and Midget cars.
 In only his second start with TSR, Stenhouse drove to victory lane during USAC National Midget Car Series competition at Tri-State Speedway.